antonioomodho/code-challenge-phase1/README.md

     //To call the function grade and give us output grade(scores);

-We have and index.html file in the directory students-grade-generator that links the index.js to prompt on your browser for input
+We have an index.html file in the directory students-grade-generator that links the index.js to prompt on your browser for input and gives output of the same simultaniously.

-Challenge 2: Speed Detector (Toy Problem)
+Challenge 2: Speed Detector (Toy Problem) we install npm to allow us run the code on our terminal.
+In this project we have an index.js file which we will use node index.js command to run it in our terminal to get results.

+please not that in the last line of code i.e
+        console.log(speedLimitDetector(75));
+we input different values of our choice in the parenthesis with an integer to allow us get the speed limit detector values.

+Below is the line of codes that determines the speed limits and points awarded together with comments to the line of codes.

 //The speed limit is set to 70km/h hence the variable let speed be 70 let speedLimit = 70
 //We create a function speedLimitDetector with the parameter speed